Norwich Pride

 Norwich Pride is an annual LGBTQ pride event and registered charity in the city of Norwich, England.
 It organises a pride parade from City Hall to Chapelfield Gardens, where it is often centred, as well as associated events on the last Saturday in July each year.

 The organisation was first founded in 2008 by Julie Bremner and Michelle Savage, with its first event starting on 24 July 2009 with around 3,000 attendees.
 The event obtained sponsorships over the course of the 2010s, and participants increased to an estimated 10,000 by 2019.
 It became a registered charity in 2020, and it was temporarily cancelled for two years due to the COVID-19 pandemic in 2020 and 2021.
 Changes in sponsorship have taken place in 2024 and 2025.

 History

 2008–09: Founding and first event

 Norwich Pride was founded in 2008 by Julie Bremner and Michelle Savage.
-Bremner was a civil servant and was politically active from 10 years of age in 1979, becoming a Norwich resident after attending the University of East Anglia from 1987, and going to her first pride marches in London in the 1990s.
-Savage was a school counsellor.
-The two stated at the time that they were "fed up with austerity"; Bremner has since said she was "angry about the banking crisis that had led to the whole country paying for other people's crimes, but wanted to harness that energy to do something positive," and wanted Norwich "to feel more like a city [she] belonged in."
+Bremner was politically active from 10 years of age in 1979, being a member of ACT UP in the 1980s.
+She became a Norwich resident after attending the University of East Anglia from 1987, and went to her first pride marches in London in the 1990s.
+Savage was a school counsellor as of 2018, and Bremner was a civil servant and worked at Future Radio as of 2023.
+The two have stated that they were "fed up with austerity"; Bremner has since said she was "angry about the banking crisis that had led to the whole country paying for other people's crimes, but wanted to harness that energy to do something positive," and wanted Norwich "to feel more like a city [she] belonged in."
 The idea for Norwich Pride began with an email from Bremner to Savage, asking if she would like to organise such an event.